ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Altibase 3rd Party Connector Guide.md

 - Error Message Reference

-#### Altibase Welcomes Your Comments and Feedbacks
+#### Altibase Welcomes Your Comments and Feedback

 Please let us know what you like or dislike about our manuals.
-To help us with better future versions of our manuals, please tell us if there is any corrections or classifications that you would find useful.
+To help us with better future versions of our manuals, please tell us if there are any corrections or classifications that you would find useful.

 Include the following information: